-Weekly Quizzes (50 to 70 points) -- Throughout the term students will get a 10-question quiz based on that week's course subject.
-These are "open book" quizzes, meaning students can use any resources they like (e.g. the internet, textbooks) with the exception of their classmates.
+Weekly Quizzes (~50 points) -- Throughout the term students will complete a 10-question quiz based on that week's course subjects.
+These are "open book" quizzes, meaning students can use any resources from the course (e.g. the internet, textbooks) with the exception of their classmates.
 This is not a "crowdsourcing" activity."
 The quizzes, which are not timed, are intended as a way to focus your attention on the relevant course subjects and see what you already know and don't know.
 They will include material from our textbooks, guest speakers, current events, class discussions and the syllabus.
 The lowest quiz score is dropped.

-Marketing Projects (SWOT/Target Marketing) (100 points) -- This term students will work on at least two projects -- a SWOT Analysis and a Target Marketing Strategy -- where they will examine a real-life business or organization and compile various data about the business, then use that data to devise an innovative and creative marketing campaign to serve customers and build sales, awareness or reputation.
-Note: Students are encouraged to work on these assignments as part of a two- or three-student team.
+Marketing Project (SWOT/Target Marketing) (100 points) -- This term students will work on a major marketing project consisting primarily of a SWOT Analysis and a Target Marketing Strategy.
+Students will examine a real-life business or organization and compile various data about the business, then use that data to devise an innovative and creative marketing campaign to serve customers and build sales, awareness or reputation.
+Note: Students are encouraged to work on this assignment as part of a two-student team.

 Final Exam (100 points) -- This comprehensive essay exam will give you a chance to write about what you learned this term and how you can apply it in business settings moving forward.
-Most likely, the questions will be posted at the conclusion of our next to last class meeting and you will submit your exam via email/Google Docs to the instructor during Finals Week.
+Most likely, the questions will be posted Week 9 and you will submit your exam via Google Docs/email to the instructor during Finals Week.

-Participation (50 points) -- You should show upfor each class ready to discuss the assigned readings or other activities and be prepared to participate.
+Participation (50 points) -- You should show up for each class via Zoom ready to discuss the assigned readings or other activities and be prepared to participate.
 The Participation score each week of the term is worth 5 points.
 Students start the term with 50 points and lose up to 5 points each week when they don't do one or more of the Participation activities.
 Students will have two or more activities that they will need to complete by the end of each week.
-And unlike some other assignments, these cannot be made up after the due date.
-These activities often can be completed even if students happen to miss class.
+Unlike some other assignments, these cannot be made up after the due date.
+However, these activities often can be completed even if students happen to miss class.

 Portfolio (50 points - Cover Letter and online LinkedIn profile) -- One of the things that we will work on during the term is marketing you!
-Your Portfolio will consist of your online resume at LinkedIn.com and a Cover Letter.
+Your Portfolio will consist of your online resume on LinkedIn.com and a Cover Letter.
 We will craft cover letters that will not only get the attention of your audience but also impress your boss or a potential new employer.